It’s 2025 and in today’s digital world, data security is key. However, it’s a topic that doesn’t get the attention it needs.

 GDPR Compliance:

-The General Data Protection Regulation (GDPR) is a set of regulations designed to protect the privacy and personal data of (EU) citizens.
+The General Data Protection Regulation (GDPR) is a set of regulations designed to protect the privacy and also personal data of (EU) citizens.
 The file encryption software of your choice should be completely GDPR compliant, which means that it meets the standards set by the regulation.

 This should include secure storage of personal data, reporting data breaches, and providing users with the right to be forgotten/deleted.